 The efficiency of the internal search has surpassed the need for navigation on the website by users and has also become a great tool for the store owners.
 It helps to drive sales and increase conversions.

 The tech surrounding the functionality of the search widget is beyond the generic search present on most websites as this only gives results based exclusively on the search keyword.
 For example, if the word "shirt" is typed into the search bar, the search results are not expected to go beyond the word "shirt", and we could say this type of search is based strictly on the search keyword and not influenced by the user experience and the other factors.

 Currently, there are two main options that we will describe at a high level in this post.
 For most CTOs this sounds like "build vs buy" and in many cases.
 The decision depends not only on what is better but what kind of company you are in: are you a tech-first company or a business-first company.

-Building an in-house search for e-commerce
+Building an in-house search for E-commerce

 Pros and cons of using self-hosted search

-Adopting 3rd party vendor
+Adopting 3rd-party vendor

 SaaS companies specialize in specific niches and always optimize their products to get excellent results based on the niche the product specializes in.
-They have focused on creating an excellent site search that possesses features like text auto-complete, spell checker, natural language processing (NLP), advanced stemming, and more.
+They have focused on creating an efficient site search that possesses features like text auto-complete, spell checker, natural language processing (NLP), advanced stemming, and more.